example42/psick/README.md

 If you use Mac or Windows you need the newer native client, things won't work when using Docker running inside a Virtualbox VM.

 You'll need to run ```docker login``` before trying any operation that involves pushing your images to Docker registry.

-## Example42 modules evolution

-There are currently 4 generations of example42 modules:

-* "OLD" modules (Version 1.x) are no more supported or recommended.
-  They are supposed to work also on Puppet versions 0.x.
-  You can give them a look using the 1.0 branch of this repo.

-* "NextGen" modules (Version 2.x) were made before the release of Puppet 3.
-  They are compatible with Puppet version 2.6 , 3 and, for most, 4.
-  They were linked as git submodules.

-* "StdMod" modules (Version 3.x) were supposed to be the next evolution of Example42 modules.
-  They adhere to StdMod naming standards and be compatible with Puppet > 2.7 or 3.x This is an half baked generation, which was abandoned for other projects.

-* Version 4.x modules.
-Most of the old pre-Puppet 4 modules have been deprecated and not maintained anymore.
-  They are Puppet 4 only compliant.
-  The structure of the repo has changed radically, all the git submodules have been removed and a control-repo style has been introduced.
-  With the release of 4.x this repo has been renamed: from **puppet-modules** to **control-repo**.

 ## Using and understanding this control-repo